blipson/fundamentals-of-computer-graphics/assignment0/README.md

 # Assignment 0
 This is a program to generate a valid output file in the ASCII PPM file format.

+I decided to accept `pattern` as a command line argument, rather than as part of my input file, so that I could keep the input files small and concise.

 # Building
 `$ make`